OpenIdentityPlatform/OpenAM/openam-federation/openam-federation-library/src/main/csharpsource/readme.txt

    the identity provider but any modifications made to sp-extended.xml should be conveyed to the identity provider using a different method.
-Once the identity provider receives the appropriate standard and extended metadata values, it can make the changes using the OpenSSO console.
-Information on customizing SAMLv2 providers using the OpenSSO console is available in the OpenSSO Enterprise 8.0 documentation.
+Once the identity provider receives the appropriate standard and extended metadata values, it can make the changes using the OpenAM console.
+Information on customizing SAMLv2 providers using the OpenAM console is available in the OpenAM documentation.

    * SAMLv2 Service Provider Customization link:
      http://openam.forgerock.org/doc/admin-guide/index.html#configure-sp
    * SAMLv2 Identity Provider Customization link:
      http://openam.forgerock.org/doc/admin-guide/index.html#configure-idp

-   If the identity provider is using a product other than OpenSSO Enterprise, they would make the changes according to their product's documentation.
+   If the identity provider is using a product other than OpenAM, they would make the changes according to their product's documentation.

 %% 4.
 How to use the Sample Application to test your deployment